ItMeMarg/MS1-elhammer/README.md

 ##  Testing

-This project was consistantly checked with Google Chrome Development Tools while during development.
-As the project wrapped up, it was checked on Safari browser both on Mac and iPhone.
+This project was consistantly checked with Google Chrome Development Tools during development.
+As the project wrapped up, it was checked on Safari browser both on Mac and iPhone, as well as on Chrome on a mobile running Android.

 A few bugs that persist in this project:
 *  Carousel on Index - a little "jump" happens on smaller screens.
 This bug [was supposed to have been fixed](https://github.com/twbs/bootstrap/issues/22420) in the latest Bootstrap update (4.4.4).
 Updating this project's Bootstrap stylesheets led to further bugs, so it was decided to stick with the older version for the time being.